 I needed this time off work.
-I was deeply tired, at one point got cranky with my team, and with low energy for leading or teaching.
-Here again wants and needs are mixed for me.
+I was deeply tired with low energy for leading or teaching.
+At one point I got cranky with my team.
+Here again wants and needs are mixed.

 What do you want?
 What do you want for yourself?
 What do you want from someone else?